 Introduction:

 On June 18th, 2015, the U.S. Treasury announced that a portrait of a woman would appear on the ten-dollar bill.
 The same day, news emerged of a mass shooting at a historically black church in Charleston, South Carolina.
 Within twenty-four hours both stories had spread through the U.S. population, driven by broadcast news and social media.
 In working to understand the spread of news about the shooting, researchers would be justified in ignoring the news about the $10 bill, and vice versa.
-We can assume independence between these diffusants because the probability of an individual choosing to share one piece of news is not likely to be causally influenced by whether they have absorbed and shared the other.
+We can assume independence between these diffusants because the probability that an individual will choose to share one piece of news is not likely to be causally influenced by whether they have absorbed and shared the other.

 In the days that followed the shooting, two other news items emerged on social media.
 The first was a report that the Charleston shooter had been motivated by racial hatred, which he found symbolized in the Confederate flag.
 The second was a call to remove the Confederate flag from the South Carolina state capitol grounds (1).
 Even though these are distinct ideas, each spreading through a process of social contagion, we cannot ignore one in trying to understand the diffusion of the other.
 If an individual has previously adopted the belief that the flag should be removed from the capitol grounds, they will be more likely to believe that the shooter’s identification with the flag is politically relevant, and vice versa.
 Rather than being independent diffusants, these beliefs are interdependent.